lee2sman/archive/items/art-science.md

 image: art-science.webp
 alt: Yellow cover and back jacket with title New Art/Science Affinities
 license: CC BY-NC-ND 3.0
+editor_note: I have in the past assigned this book to students in my intro course for a broad overview of the field and artists working in related disciplines.
+Though it is a little dated at this point, I think it is clear, well-written, and helps contextualize the work we'll be studying during the semester.
 ---

 New Art/Science Affinities